- Approx Cost:

 - Technology Requirements:

 - A laptop is of benefit for this course

 - Entry Recommendations:

-Students need to have achieved one internal Achievement Standard and one external Achievement Standard in a Level 2 Social Science or English course or by negotiation with the HOLA.
+Students are expected to have achieved one internal Achievement Standard and one external Achievement Standard in a Level 2 Social Science or English course or discuss their suitability with the HOLA.

 - Course Outline: